pereznetworks/WeatherX/README.md

         - i: allow only GET requests
         - ii: allow only connection from WeatherX front-end host
         - iii: no OAuth, no Geo-Location - so no user data to keep track of
-      - b: Geo-Location, OAuth, db-server accessible via network port not implemented
+      - b: External REST API, is implemented and working
-        - i: using sequelize/sqlite, internal database only,
+        - i: using sequelize/sqlite
-          - deletes all data with each Search
+          - deletes all data with each Search and response
           - per API usage terms
   - 3: Front-end features working:
       - a: geocoding working